borisavilov/Web/swapidy-project/README.md

-Ruby on Rails eCommerce Project(NDA site integrate stripe and use the postgresql)
+Ruby on Rails eCommerce Project
 ==============================
 ### Features include:
 	* Ruby on Rails